ava-labs/hypersdk-starter-kit/README.md

 This repository helps you start building your own blockchain using HyperSDK on Avalanche.
 You can fork this repository to begin.

 ## Develop VM locally
-We will add instructions here later when the HyperSDK API is more stable.
+We will add instructions here later when the HyperSDK API is more stable

 ## Start a local test network (devnet)
 This will start a local test network and a faucet on your computer: